18F/handbook/docs/00-contributing/git-workflow.md

 Once you are done making commits to your branch, you can then create a PR from your branch to the master branch, which will include all changes.

 ## The more advanced way: fork the handbook

+__NB: Currently, pull requests submitted from forks of the handbook will not properly interact with the GitLab CI pipeline and will fail their automated tests.
+Until further notice, the preferred contribution method is to create a branch in the CivicActions/handbook repository and submit a PR from there.__

 If you're familiar with the Git fork and pull request (PR) workflow, we definitely recommend forking this repo and making pull requests from your fork.
 This is the recommended way to contribute.